gguuss/DietyOS/README.md

 * Existential dread - feeling sad about human and animal suffering, past, present, and future stemming from injustice.
 * Hoarding - This is a compulsion that can happen when thinking / obsession for being frugal becomes too intense.
 * Isolation - Sometimes we isolate to protect ourselves.
 One trigger for this is being misunderstood and misunderstanding, or feeling “othered”.
 For this reason it's essential to connect with people like yourself to understand and grow; don't forget to retain your connections and cherish those who are like you.
+* Judgement - Sometimes it feels like it's "correct" to evaluate someone and share that evaluation of them solely based on your frame of reference.
+This can actually make it more difficult for you to show them empathy which eventually makes you feel bad and have less useful interactions.
+Try and avoid jumping to conclusions about people and their situation.
+You never know what someone is going through.
 * Low self-esteem - This can be a feeling of executive dysfunction and feeling you have potential I can never reach.
 * Mania - getting overly excited
   * You can control mania with meditation and routine